lamberta/devkit-doc/api/utilities.md

 ## Modules

-The Game Closure SDK provides a framework to make development easier in JavaScript.
+The Game Closure DevKit provides a framework to make development easier in JavaScript.
 This includes a class system to help structure your code and an import system so you can work in different source files.